DETAILED ACTION

 It is noted that Fujii doesn’t disclose the lifter to be used for lifting the feed roller and the controller to control the lifting of the feed roller in the event of a change of detected document size.
 However, Mitamura discloses a similar feeding device wherein, in addition to the tray moving, the feed roller (41) is lifted/lowered in order to feed a sheet by a lifter (M2).
 It would have been obvious to one having ordinary skill in the art to have modified the device taught by Fujii with the teachings of Mitamura since it would have been obvious to use the actuation either the tray or the feed roller, or the combination thereof as taught by Mitamura in order to feed the sheet.
 Wherein the combination would be capable of using the same control with the same end result taught by Fujii.

-Regarding claim 12, Fujii discloses a plurality of transport rollers (R1-R11) that transport the document along the transport path, wherein the one or more controllers control the plurality of transport rollers in such a way as to complete transport of the document for which transport by the plurality of transport rollers has already started, in a case where the size sensor detects that a size of the document is about to be changed (e.g. in a case where document is sent, see S21+).
+Regarding claim 12, Fujii discloses a plurality of transport rollers (R1-R11) that transport the document along the transport path, wherein the one or more controllers control the plurality of transport rollers to complete transport of the document for which the transport performed by the plurality of transport rollers has already started in a case that the guide width detection sensor determines that the distance between the pair of guide members has been changed by the predetermined amount or more, or in a case that the length sensor determines that the length of the document has been changed (e.g. in a case where document is sent, see S21+).

-Regarding claim 13, Fujii discloses the one or more controllers control the document feed roller in such a way as to stop further supply of the document on the document feed tray to the transport path by the document feed roller, in a case where the size sensor detects that a size of the document is about to be changed (e.g. via lowering the document tray).
+Regarding claim 13, Fujii discloses the one or more controllers control the document feed roller to stop further supply of the document on the document feed tray to the transport path in a case that the guide width detection sensor determines a distance between the guide members has been changed by the predetermined amount or more, or in the case that the document length sensor determines that the length of the document has been changed (e.g. via lowering the document tray).

-Regarding claim 14, Fujii discloses an operation acceptor (shown in figure 3) that transmits, to the one or more controllers, a command signal capable of specifying a job, based on a user’s operation, wherein the one or more controllers stop execution of the job specified by the command signal received from the operation acceptor, in a case where the size sensor detects that a size of the document is about to be changed (see flowchart of figure 11).
+Regarding claim 14, Fujii discloses an operation acceptor (shown in figure 3) transmits, to the one or more controllers, the command signal capable of specifying a job, including starting the print job, based on a user’s operation, the one or more controllers stop execution of the job specified by the command signal received from the operation acceptor, in a case that the guide width detection sensor determines that the distance between the pair of guide members has been changed by the predetermined amount or more, or in the case that the document length sensor determines that the length of the document has been changed (see flowchart of figure 11).

 Claim(s) 10 and 11 are rejected under 35 U.S.C.
 103 as being unpatentable over Fujii et al, in view of Mitamura, further in view of Mizubata et al (US Pat No 7,547,017).